Skip to main content

 Updated 2026-04-27

-Next Topic: Microservices with Containers Cheat Sheet
+Next Topic: KubeVirt Virtual Machines on Kubernetes Cheat Sheet

 Kubernetes is an open-source container orchestration platform originally developed by Google, now governed by the Cloud Native Computing Foundation.
 It automates the deployment, scaling, and management of containerized applications across clusters of machines, abstracting infrastructure complexity while maintaining declarative configuration and self-healing capabilities.
 Understanding Kubernetes requires recognizing that everything is managed through declarative YAML manifests describing desired state — the system continuously reconciles actual state to match, creating resilient distributed systems that can scale from development laptops to planet-scale infrastructure.